American College of Clinical Pharmacy

 Amie D. Brooks, Pharm.D., FCCP, BCACP is the Director of Strategic Initiatives for the American College of Clinical Pharmacy (ACCP).
 In this role, she is responsible for developing, communicating, and executing ACCP strategic plan initiatives focused on developing, advancing, and positioning clinical pharmacists to contribute to patient care.
 Prior to joining ACCP staff in 2019, Dr. Brooks was a long-time member, practicing in ambulatory care clinical pharmacy and serving as a faculty member and academic administrator.
 In 2021 Dr. Brooks earned a certificate in Diversity, Equity, and Inclusion in the Workplace through the University of South Florida.
 She is board certified in ambulatory care pharmacy and is a fellow of ACCP.

-Dr. Omolola (Lola) Adeoye-Olatunde is an Assistant Professor of Pharmacy Practice at Purdue University College of Pharmacy, Center for Health Equity and Innovation.
-She initially sparked an interest in health equity while working as a pharmacy technician at her father’s innovative independently owned community pharmacy.
-Dr. Adeoye-Olatunde’s research continues to advance health equity through investigating drivers of effective and equitable implementation and provision of community-based health services among populations disproportionately affected by health inequities.
-She applies theory-driven, implementation science, community-engaged and practice-based research approaches to her work.
+Dr. Omolola (Lola) Adeoye-Olatunde is an Assistant Professor of Pharmacy Practice at Purdue University College of Pharmacy and the Founder and Principal Investigator of HER Lab.
+Her passion for accessible, community-centered healthcare began while working as a pharmacy technician at her father’s innovative, independently-owned community pharmacy.
+Dr. Adeoye-Olatunde’s research focuses on effectively implementing and providing health services in communities facing healthcare access challenges.
+She utilizes theory-driven, implementation science, community-engaged, and practice-based research approaches.

-Dr. Adeoye-Olatunde earned her PharmD from MCPHS University in 2016 before completing a PGY1 community-based residency at Kroger Pharmacy followed by a MS in Health Services, Outcomes, and Policy and a Community Practice Research Fellowship at Purdue University in 2020.
+Dr. Adeoye-Olatunde earned her PharmD from MCPHS University in 2016, completed a PGY1 community-based residency at Kroger Pharmacy in 2017, earned an MS in Health Services, Outcomes, and Policy in 2019 while completing her Community Practice Research Fellowship at Purdue University in 2020.

 Kaitlyn M. Bader, Pharm.D.